 Skin Care Tip#1 Protect yourself from the sun

 One of the most important methods to take care of your skin is to protect it from the sun.
-If you have a long time of sun exposure, it can cause wrinkles, age spots, and other skin problems.
+If you have a long time of sun exposure, it can cause wrinkles, fine lines, age spots, dark spots, and other skin problems.
 In addition, it can also increase your risk of skin cancer.

 You should wear sunscreen all year round.
 Unfortunately, many of you feel that they only need to protect themselves on sunny days or when visiting the beach.